emonree/doctor-visits/README.md

 ## Wireframe (new):

-What I did not expect was the additional functionality I needed to include such as:
+What I did not expect was the additional functionalities I needed to include such as:

- - After submitting the info for a new patient, it will go to a page for adding new visits in `visitnew.ejs`.
+ - After submitting the information for a new patient, it will go to a page for adding new visits in `visitnew.ejs`.
  - Then the information will display in the `show.ejs` page.
  - I also included an option for the user to be able to update a specific visit entry which will route to `visitedit.ejs`.
  - And the option to `add a new visit entry`.